AbhishekS04/muxlink/README.md

 ## Getting Started

-Follow these instructions to get a local copy of Branchline up and running.
+Follow these instructions to get a local copy of Muxlink up and running.

 ### Prerequisites